ShiZhan/wnotify/README.md

 wNotify
 =======
-iNotify for capturing change of Web page content.
+iNotify-like program for capturing change of Web content.

 Build
 =====